AidanG1/oweme/README.md

 Additionally, our app runs on and is installable on IOS, Android, and the web.

 ## What we learned
+For most of the team this was a completely new tech stack forcing us to learn quickly in order to output a final product up to our standards.
+We designed and implemented a complex relational table schema and imlpemented it using Postgres & Supabase.
+We also learned to use OpenAI API to parse the receipts with accuracy.
+Lastly, we learned how to convert our application written in a web-framework, Sveltekit, to a mobile app using Capacitor.

 ## What's next for OweMe
+ - Allow users to indicate when pending transactions between two users have been completed outside the application, and display it as such in the feed.
+ - Allow users to upload profile pictures
+ - Implement functioning search bars that interact with the database for friends/transactions/etc.
+ - Further integration with banking apps
+ - Recurring expense tooling
+ - Add support for international currencies and exchange rates

 ---